apitestbase/apitestbase.github.io/_docs/en/data-driven-testing.md

 A `Caption` column is by default defined in data table.
 It enables you to mark/label each row in the table, so that the purpose of the row is clear.
 Caption column will not be used as property when running test case, but it makes test case run report easier to read.

 ## Sample Scenario
-Take the test case from [basic use](https://github.com/zheng-wang/irontest#integrated-json-http-api-testing) as a starting point.
+Take the test case from [Creating Automated Test Case](/docs/en/creating-automated-test-case) as a starting point.
 We will refactor it to enable testing Article update with two sets of data in one test case.
 One is for testing successful article update, and the other is for testing an error case when the article title is too long (over 50 chars) to be persisted into the database.

 ### Refactor the test case to be data driven
-What we got from the [basic use](https://github.com/zheng-wang/irontest#integrated-json-http-api-testing) was a test case like below
+What we got from [Creating Automated Test Case](/docs/en/creating-automated-test-case) was a test case like below

 ![Basic Test Case](../../screenshots/basic-use/test-case-outline.png)